davidlougheed/download_giab/README.md

 If you are downloading paired-end reads and want to concatenate all FASTQ files into two files, you can use the `--cat-paired` flag.
 This will generate two files per sample: `[sample]_1.fastq.gz` and `[sample]_2.fastq.gz`.
 If a sample ID is not present, the literal text `paired` will be used.

+This will not work for some tools (e.g. `bwa mem`) if the FASTQ files in a pair-set are of different lengths.

+If instead you want to store the read pairs + a suggested common name, use the `--store-paired-names` flag.
+This will write to a file called `paired_names.txt`.